 The energy we generate from our network meets the needs of local businesses and customers close to communities.
 We rise to local and national energy balancing challenges to help keep the lights on, with each of our 20MW units capable of powering around 57,000 homes.
 Our sites can also be relied upon as back up to renewable sources when the sun doesn’t shine or the wind doesn’t blow.

 Battery Energy Storage

 Batteries have the power to store energy generated from renewables and hold it for use at times when electricity demand increases or when renewable sources aren’t able to deliver.
-With the current potential to power more than 169,000 UK homes for 1 hour, our 60MW operational battery portfolio will soon double in size to 120MW making it one of the largest of its kind in Europe.
+With the current potential to power more than 169,000 UK homes for 1 hour, our 60MW operational battery portfolio will soon double in size to 120MW.
 The National Grid Electricity System Operator (NG ESO) needs battery storage to dynamically manage the UK’s energy system in real-time.
 Functioning like the cruise control in a car, our batteries automatically increase or decrease their output to ensure that the system frequency remains consistently within safe limits, reducing the risk of power cuts.